 In the On Deck Circle

-And Now a New Nonfiction Book
+a New Nonfiction Book

 The House Divided: The Story of the First Congressional Baseball Game